 Why Does Kinsta Enable Multiple TLS Protocols?

-If TLS 1.3 is the most modern, performant protocol, why does Kinsta bother also enabling the slightly older TLS 1.1 and TLS 1.2 protocols?
+If TLS 1.3 is the most modern, performant protocol, why does Kinsta bother also enabling the slightly older TLS 1.2 protocol?

 Tired of subpar level 1 WordPress hosting support without the answers?
 Try our world-class support team!
 Check out our plans